loadfms/stream-surfer/README.md

 In the example above, a `KinesisQueue` is created with a custom queue size of 2048 KB.
 Adjusting the queue size allows you to control how much data can be accumulated before triggering the flushing process to send the messages to the Kinesis stream.

-## Note

-Make sure to use `defer` to execute the `Flush` method after enqueuing data to ensure that the accumulated items are sent to the Kinesis stream efficiently.